 Kavala is the principal seaport of eastern Macedonia and widely regarded as one of the most picturesque cities in Greece.

-Situated on the Bay of Kavala, across from the island of Thasos, Kavala is the principal seaport of eastern Macedonia and the capital of the Kavala region.
+Set on the Bay of Kavala, across from the island of Thasos, Kavala is the principal seaport of eastern Macedonia and the capital of the Kavala region.
 Amphitheatrically built on the slopes of Mt.
 Symvolo it is widely regarded as one of the most picturesque cities in Greece.
-The city’s breeze sweeps through its historic buildings, which perfectly reflect the city’s character.

 According to archaeological finds, the city’s history dates back to prehistoric times although today the city boasts a unique character reflecting its recent past where neoclassical mansions and big tobacco warehouses sit side by side evoking memories of the city’s past.